 Join SEAOI WiSE at the AISC office for the hour-long online presentation by Angie Sommer, SE, and Nick Sherrow-Groves, PE, followed by a reception for networking and discussion.
 Attendees may also livestream the presentation.
 One hour of Continuing Education credit will be awarded to participants.

-This event is free and advance registration is required.
+This event is free and registration by Monday, May 15 is required.

 There are two ways to participate: